embrace-io/embrace-apple-sdk/.github/ISSUE TEMPLATE/bug_report.md

 ### Environment
 * iOS version:
 * Embrace SDK version:
-* Emulator or physical device:
+* Simulator or physical device:

 ### Additonal context
 Add any other context about the problem here.